zzzprojects/docs/entityframework.net/pages/TBD/troubleshooting/data-reader-already-open.md

 ### Solution 2

-Adding .ToList() to the collection using in foreach loop will likely solve the problem.
+Adding .ToList() to the collection used in the foreach loop will likely solve the problem.

 ```csharp